dergigi/dergigi.github.io/bitcoin/_posts/2018-06-10-bitcoin-s-energy-consumption.markdown

  - Writing
 ---

-You might have heard that Bitcoin wastes a tremendous amount energy.
+You might have heard that Bitcoin wastes a tremendous amount of energy.
 You might also have heard that Bitcoin will use half a percent of the world's electric energy by the end of the year, the computations used for mining don't do anything useful, and if the current rate of growth